 Bring fresh water for your dog.

-Yes, your dog will want to drink lake or river water but he’s safer drinking water that you bring from home.
+You’re probably wondering: can my dog drink river water or lake water?
+Your dog will want to drink lake or river water but he’s safer drinking water that you bring from home.
 You’ll not only reduce his risk of running into potentially bad bacteria and parasites like giardia but also reduce the chance of minor tummy troubles.

 Watch for glass and metal.